-Considerable work was conducted on the Abitibi East Property between 2005 and 2010, however results and commodity prices dictated that the Company focus on other priorities.
-On April 30, 2016, the Company decided to write down the property to \$Nil.
+Considerable work was conducted on the Abitibi East property between 2005 and 2010, however results and commodity prices dictated that the Company focus on other priorities.
+On April 30, 2016, the Company decided to write down the property to \$Nil and allow staked mining claims to lapse.